onedata/onedata-documentation/docs/user-guide/public-data.md

 After you complete filling in the metadata, click on the **Expose as Public Data** button at the end of the form to finalize publication.
-When the process completes, the current tab of a Share management view will change its name to **Public Data**.
+When the process completes, the current tab of a share management view will change its name to **Public Data**.
 Here, you can view the metadata as seen by anonymous users in the public view.

 ![screen-expose-public-data-preview][]